Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

 <img src="Images/signin.jpg" width="400"/>
 </p>

-* **Action**: Click _**Sign in...**_ and follow the steps within the window that opens to sign in or create an account.
+* **Action**: Click _**Sign in...**_ and follow the steps in the window that opens to sign in or create an account.
 * **Action**: Sign up for a free trial of Unity Simulation [here](https://unity.com/products/unity-simulation).

 Unity Simulation is a cloud-based service that makes it possible for you run thousands of instances of Unity builds in order to generate massive amounts of data.
 The USim service is billed on a per-usage basis, and the free trial offers up to $100 of free credit per month.
 In order to access the free trial, you will need to provide credit card information. **This information will be used to charge your account if you exceed the $100 monthly credit.** A list of hourly and daily rates for various computational resources is available in the page where you first register for USim.

 Once you have registered for a free trial, you will be taken to your USim dashboard, where you will be able to observe your usage and billing invoices.

-It is now time connect your local Unity project to a cloud project and your simulation on USim.
+It is now time to connect your local Unity project to a cloud project.

 * **Action**: Return to Unity Editor.
 In the _**Services**_ tab click _**Select Organization**_ and choose the only available option (which typically has the same name as your Unity username).